MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 18.11.2021: Further re-optimization of function checkthumbs of class readImageFolder as 0.4.2 was a hotfix only

 = 0.4.2 =
 17.11.2021: BugFix for search of thumbnails in function checkthumbs of class readImageFolder.
-Tested on site www.mvb1.de with thumbs in same folder, subfolder and images in WordPress Library.
+Tested on site www.mvb1.de (now www.berg-reise-foto.de) with thumbs in same folder, subfolder and images in WordPress Library.
 OK.

 = 0.4.1 =
 07.11.2021: sorting of images back to the main php file.
 Did not work if added to the class.